obrasier/obrasier.github.io/_posts/2020-04-04-processing-py-on-raspberry-pi-4.md

 The file we want is the file `processing-py.jar` located in the directory `processing.py/processing.py-<version>-linux32/`

-To test it, let's my a dumb script that just prints numbers
+To test it, let's my a dumb script that just prints `"It's running"`, and draws an image that you can never see...
 ```python
 def setup():
     size(150, 84)